Oikos-Genomics/OikosMap/README.md

 ## High-level Description

-`OikosMap` initially searches through the directory specified in `--indir`, searching for paired files matching the suffixes specified in `--R1suffix` and `--R2suffix`.
+`OikosMap` initially searches through the directory specified in `--indir`, searching for paired files matching the suffixes specified in `--suffix`.
 Assuming it finds indices, it then trims files with `fastp` (v.1.0.1, [Chen et al. 2018](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234)) on default settings.

 If the refseq is not indexed, we use `bwa index` (v.0.7.17-r1188, [Li 2013](https://arxiv.org/abs/1303.3997)) to do so.